KajizukaTaichi/mystia/README.md

 ### Rust/ML-like syntax
 The syntax is inspired by Rust and OCaml. for example, definition using `let` statement.
 ### Associate with JS
-You can use functions from abstracted WebAPI.
-Mystia can be running on web browser and Node too.
+You can use functions of abstracted WebAPI from Mystia.
+UI-framework adopts virtual DOM.